puppetlabs/community/README.md

 # 👋 Welcome!

-  We’re using GitHub Discussions as a place to connect with other members of our community.
+We’re using Discussions as a place to connect with other members of our community.
 We hope that you:
   * Ask questions you’re wondering about.
-  * Share ideas.
+  * Help solve problems other folks are having.
   * Engage with other community members.
   * Welcome others and are open-minded.
 Remember that this is a community we build together 💪.

+Got an idea or suggestion about any of our products that doesn't quite fit into a bug report?
+Take a look at the idea forums.
+Here are some suggestions to help make your ideas more likely to be implemented:
+  * ✅ Make your suggestion as complete and actionable as you can.
+  * 💬 Share your ideas with peers so that we can see community demand for them.
+  * 👍 Engage with other ideas and provide constructive feedback.

+Remember that as much as we'd like to, we cannot take every suggestion or build every new idea.
+Focusing on doing fewer things better is how we build the tools that you love.

 ## Get started with the _Discussions_ tab above.

 ## Project-specific discussions
-   In addition to this forum, we're using GitHub Discussions for some of our most popular open-source projects.
+In addition to this forum,some individual open-source projects have their own discussion boards.
 If you're specifically interested in any of these, we'd love for you to come join us!
    * [Bolt](https://github.com/puppetlabs/bolt/discussions)
    * [Puppet VSCode extension](https://github.com/puppetlabs/puppet-vscode/discussions)